Think Outside the Egg: Great teaching tools for children this Easter

 Reading Easter books

 Reading together was recommended by several staffers.
 Cokesbury has a number of children's books including, “The Unexpected King,” with activities, “The Easter Story,” about the donkey Jesus rode into Jerusalem, and many more.

 Giving to charity

 Another tip from Crystal is making a donation to Heifer International or a charity of your choice.
 She recommends having children create artwork of the animals your gift will supply and making the donation in honor of family and friends.

-Mary Helen Marigza has taught at many United Methodist Churches, most recently with Belmont United Methodist Church.
-Laurens Glass is a writer and manager of UMCOM.org.
+— Mary Helen Marigza has taught at many United Methodist Churches, most recently with Belmont United Methodist Church.
+Laurens Glass is a writer and a digital media specialist at United Methodist Communications.
 She may be reached at LGlass@umcom.org.